neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 6 - Vertex AI/README.md

 # Lab 6 - Vertex AI
 Now we've reached what we've been working toward -- pulling graph data into Vertex AI.
+We're going to work with two notebooks in this lab.

 ## Raw Data
 First, we're going to work with the raw data set.
 We'll do the following: